thefrontside/microstates/README.md

 //> { authentication: { session: { token: 'SECRET' }, isAuthenticated: true } }
 ```

-### initialize transition
+### `initialize` transition

 Initialize transition converts value into a microstate when a microstate is being created with the `create` function.
 The initialize transition is invoked for every microstate that declares one.
 They are called from top to bottom, meaning that a parent microstate is initalized before the children.
-This is imporant because the parent microstate can change which children are created.
+This is imporant because the parent microstate can change what children are created.

 You can use this mechanism to change the value that is used to initialize children microstates.